DuoStream/Duo/README.md

 ![Legend](Images/Legend.png)
 Duo is a multiseat suite based around [RdpWrap](https://github.com/sebaxakerhtc/rdpwrap), [Sunshine](https://github.com/DuoStream/Sunshine), [Moonlight](https://github.com/moonlight-stream), and several driver & library patches.

 Its main purpose is to streamline and improve self-hosted cloud computer setups by providing each user with their own independent session.

+Each session's resolution, refresh rate, scaling and dynamic range are controlled directly via [Moonlight](https://github.com/moonlight-stream).

 # What is multiseating?
 Multiseating is like having multiple people sit at one computer at the same time, each with their own keyboard, mouse, gamepad and monitor.